sefeoglu/CFKG-update/README.md

-## Continual Factual Knowledge Graph Updates
+# SHACL-Based Symbolic Memory for Continual Relation Extraction

 <p align="center">
   <img src="https://github.com/sefeoglu/CFKG-update/blob/master/figs/pipeline_method.png" width="800"/>
 </p>

-# SHACL-Based Symbolic Memory for Continual Relation Extraction

 This repository contains the implementation of a framework combining **continual few-shot relation extraction** with **schema-aware symbolic validation**.
 The approach leverages synaptic regularization methods and a SHACL-based symbolic memory layer to mitigate catastrophic forgetting and distinguish between true hallucinations and semantically valid out-of-schema predictions.

+* The article of the repository has been submitted to **Journal of Web Semantics**.

 ## Overview